sighupio/DevSecOps-day-2024-demo/README.md

 ## How build a base distroless image

-There are many different ways to create a distroless base image.
-In the following examples, we will explain some use cases using the tools apko and melange.

 There are several ways to create a distroless base image.
 In the following examples, we will demonstrate use cases with the tool `apko`.